Lebanese Green Beans (Loubieh Bi Zeit)

 This post may contain affiliate links.
 Please read our disclosure policy.

-Stirring Green Bean stew in a pot
+Green bean stew in a large pot with a ladle dipped in it.

 Want to save this recipe?